SStjepic/Numismatics/README.md

 - Manage collections of coins and banknotes
 - Full CRUD operations (Create, Read, Update, Delete)
 - Support for uploading images of coins and banknotes
-- Search and filter by parameters like country, currency, year, condition, and denomination
+- Search and filter by parameters like country, currency, year, condition, value
-- Data persisted locally in JSON files
+- Data stored locally using SQLite database
 - Images copied and stored in a separate folder for easy management
 - Clean and intuitive WPF user interface